Who Refers Patients?

 - Potential participants (i.e. self referrals).

-A referral form should be provided to the coordinator of the pulmonary rehabilitation program.
+should be available to referring health professionals and provided to the coordinator of the pulmonary rehabilitation program.
 The coordinator would normally be a health professional in charge of running the program.
-If the patient is a self-referral, the coordinator should check the patient’s eligibility with the patient’s general practitioner.
+If the patient is a self-referral, the coordinator should check the patient’s eligibility with the patient’s general practitioner or respiratory specialist.

 Invitation to attend